arun8796/AWS-notes/s3/README.md

 Lifecycle configuration enables users to specify the lifecycle management of objects in a bucket.
 The configuration is a set of one or more rules, where each rule defines an action for Amazon S3 to apply to a group of objects.
 These actions can be classified as follows:

 - **Transition actions**.
 In which users define when objects transition to another storage class.
 For example, you may choose to transition objects to the STANDARD_IA (IA, for infrequent access) storage class 30 days after creation, or archive objects to the GLACIER storage class one year after creation.
-- **Expiration actions** – In which you specify when the objects expire.
+- **Expiration actions** ï¿½ In which you specify when the objects expire.
 Then Amazon S3 deletes the expired objects on your behalf.